Erev Yom Kippur – 2019 | Oct 8 – 7:30 pm Kol Nidre Service | Oct 9 – 4:00pm Torah Service & Reading of Jonah

 Beit Hallel will celebrate the Kol Nidre service on Erev Yom Kippur on Tuesday evening October 8th.
-This solemn time will begin at 7:00pm and will be a time of reflection and prayer.
-We will also meet at 11:00am, October 9th for a traditional Torah service.
+This solemn time will begin at 7:30pm and will be a time of reflection and prayer.
+We will also meet at 4:00pm, October 9th for a traditional Torah service and the reading of Jonah.
 It is traditional to wear white during Yom Kippur and our community will participate in fasting for the entire festival (pregnant or nursing mothers, children or those with health problems should not fast during this time).
 For more information please email Tim Hegg at email@example.com or by calling our office at 253-761-9524.

 What is Yom Kippur?